-- 46.2.1 For every stage or super special stage missed: 5 minutes. - 46.2.2 However, should the first special stage or super special stage that is missed be that run as Section 1 when followed by an overnight regroup before Section 2 or the last stage before an overnight regroup, the penalty will be 10 minutes.
-This 10 minute penalty can be applied only once in a rally. - 46.2.3 This time penalty will be added to the fastest time of the drivers' priority group (P1, P2, P3 split as WRC 2 and WRC 3) for each missed stage, which shall include the special stage or super special stage on which the crew has retired.
-For non-priority drivers, this time penalty will be added to the fastest time achieved in its class by a non-priority driver. - 46.2.4 Should retirement occur after the last special stage or super special stage before an overnight regroup, the crew will nonetheless be deemed to have missed that last special stage or super special stage. - 46.2.5 In the case of Super Special stages, should two such stages each of less than 2.5 km be run consecutively, any priority crew unable to complete either the first or the second passage of the SSS will be allocated the fastest aggregate times of the driver's priority group plus half the time penalty in Arts.
-46.2.1 or 46.2.2 of these regulations for each special stage missed.
-In the case of non-priority drivers, this time penalty will be added to the fastest time achieved in its class by a non-priority driver.
+- 46.2.2 However, should the first special stage or super special stage that is missed be: - a) that run as Section 1 when followed by an overnight regroup before Section 2 or - b) the last stage before an overnight regroup, the penalty will be 10 minutes.

+This 10 minute penalty can be applied only once in a rally.

+- 46.2.3 This time penalty will be added to the fastest time of the drivers' priority group (P1, P2, P3, RGT) for each missed stage, which shall include the special stage or super special stage on which the crew has retired.
+For non-priority drivers, this time penalty will be added to the fastest time achieved in its class by a non-priority driver. - 46.2.4 Should retirement occur after the last special stage or super special stage before an overnight regroup, the crew will nonetheless be deemed to have missed that last special stage or super special stage.

-47. REPAIRS PRIOR TO A REISTART
+47. REPAIRS PRIOR TO A RE-START